PWNAGERobotics/ScoutingPASS/README.md

 This could be used (as in our demo) to collect shooting information and create heat maps for each robot.

-Note: The Auto Start (as) element is special in that it will only keep track of one location.
+Note: The Auto Start (as) element is special in that it will only track one location.
 There can only be one starting location.
 Therefore, if you click more than once, it will only record the last location.
 </details>

 <p align="right">(<a href="#top">back to top</a>)</p>